weihaipy/saiorm/docs/index.rst

 ===============================

 Saiorm is a simple library for accessing database.
-It will take you have a very easy way to use SQl database.
+It will take you have a very easy way to use SQL database.

 ..
 We want it to be an asynchronous framework,but not now.